neomatrix369/SalarySlipKata/README.md

     - Create a Salary slip generator application with the following features:

-        - Register someone's basic salary
+        - Register employee's basic salary
-        - Register overtime for a month
+        - Register a overtime for a month
-        - Register bonus for a month
+        - Register a bonus for a month
         - Register a loan deduction for a month
         - Print a salary slip to the console at any time for a given month

+    The entry point should be the following interface, which you can not change:

+    ```java

+        public class SalarySlipGenerator {
+            public void addEarningsFor(EmployeeId employeeId, GBP amount, LocalDate date);
+            public void applyDeductionsFor(EmployeeId employeeId, GBP amount, LocalDate date);
+            public void printSalarySlipFor(EmployeeId employeeId);
+        }

+    ```

     A salary slip printed on the console, will look like the below: